 How AI Engines Weight Earned Media

-Lower-authority outlets generate minimal AI citation weight regardless of placement volume.
+Lower-authority outlets — brand blogs, low-DA trade publications, syndicated press release distribution — generate minimal AI citation weight regardless of the volume of placements.
 One Forbes placement outperforms 50 wire-distributed press releases in Citation Share terms.

 What Changes in Earned Media Strategy

 Outlet prioritization shifts.
-Build relationships with the 15–20 journalists at Tier-1 publications who cover your category.
+The PR team that was building relationships with 200 journalists now needs to identify the 15–20 journalists at Tier-1 publications who cover their category.
 Depth beats breadth when the goal is AI citation authority.
+One placement in the right outlet is worth more than twenty placements in lower-authority outlets.

 Story framing becomes entity-critical.
-An earned media story that doesn't clearly identify the brand's name, positioning, and capabilities in ways the engine can parse doesn't build Citation Share even if it's in a high-authority publication.
-The story needs to be entity-rich — naming the brand explicitly in the context of the claim being made.
+An earned media story that doesn't clearly identify the brand's name, positioning, capabilities, and differentiation in ways the engine can parse doesn't build Citation Share even if it's in a high-authority publication.
+The story needs to be entity-rich — naming the brand explicitly in the context of the claim being made — for it to create a citable retrieval anchor.

 Data is the highest-value pitch.
-Stories with quantitative claims, proprietary data, and named statistics are cited at higher rates than stories without data.
+The Citation Share data is clear: stories with quantitative claims, proprietary data, and named statistics are cited at higher rates than stories without data.
 Primary research — surveys, studies, indices, benchmarks — generates more AI citation per placement than opinion-led thought leadership.
+The earned media calendar should have a research cadence built into it.

 Longevity becomes a success metric.
-A high-authority placement can remain in the retrieval pool for years.
+In traditional PR, a placement had a half-life measured in days.
+In AI citation, a high-authority placement can remain in the retrieval pool for years.
 A 2022 Harvard Business Review piece is still being cited in AI answers in 2026.
 The question isn't just "what will this placement do this week?" but "will this be a retrieval anchor for the next three years?"

 The Measurement Shift

 Adding the GEO lens to earned media measurement doesn't require abandoning traditional metrics.
-But it needs to be supplemented with Citation Share measurement — tracking whether the placement resulted in improved AI engine representation.
+Impressions, reach, and share of voice still have value.
+But they need to be supplemented with Citation Share measurement — tracking whether the placement resulted in improved AI engine representation.

 The brands building this loop now — that treat every press placement as a potential retrieval anchor and measure whether it performs as one — are building Citation Share advantages that will be very difficult to close once they compound.